firebase/genkit/docs/flows.md

 );
 ```

-See https://github.com/firebase/genkit/blob/main/js/samples/menu-example to view the sample app that uses the `menuSuggestionFlow`.
+See the [sample app](https://github.com/firebase/genkit/blob/main/js/samples/menu-example) that uses the `menuSuggestionFlow`.